LonelyLok/chat_test/README.md

 ```

 There are three services in the docker-compose.yml file that you will need to start:
-- cassandra: A container for running the Cassandra database
+- cassandra: A container for running the Cassandra database.
+It mount the data from a `data` folder in the current directory.
 - backend: A container for running the Flask server
 - frontend: A container for running the React.js frontend

 Run `docker-compose up` to start all the services.

+On your first time, after starting the services, go inside the backend container and run `db_init.py` to initialize the database.

 or

 You can only run docker-compose up cassandra to start only the cassandra service.
+On your first time, run `db_init.py` to initialize the database.
 Then, you can run `python3 app.py` inside backend folder to start the Flask server and `npm run dev` inside frontend folder to start the React.js frontend.